-Turkey in Creole Sauce is simply turkey with a spicy, tomato and onion sauce.
-This dish is very simple and very versatile.
+Turkey in Creole Sauce is simply turkey with a spicy tomato and onion sauce.
+This dish is straightforward and very versatile.
 Who said you could not eat turkey any other day besides Thanksgiving?
 Any meats can be eaten any day and anytime during the year.
 There is no need to be restrained and think that particular meat should only be eaten on certain occasions.

 My mother always tells us that we should eat what we want any day as long as we can afford it and in moderation.
 Who can guarantee that we will live until next Thanksgiving to enjoy Turkey?
-I know it is the traditional meat dish but meat prices are driving people to be more innovative and creative with cooking.
+I know it is the traditional meat dish, but meat prices drive people to be more innovative and creative with cooking.
 So next time you are in the meat section at your supermarket, don’t pass the turkey; enjoy it anytime during the year.

 I usually buy turkey legs to make this dish.
-And if they are sold whole, I would ask the butcher to cut them half inch thick.
-Dark meat when cooked with sauce is an excellent combination.
-TWhen dark meat cooked properly it is moist.
-Whereas, white turkey meat loses it moisture when overcooked and can be difficult to chew.
+And if they are sold whole, I would ask the butcher to cut them half-inch thick.
+Dark meat, when cooked with a sauce, is an excellent combination.
+TWhen dark meat is cooked properly, and it is moist.
+Whereas white turkey meat loses its moisture when overcooked and can be difficult to chew.

 - 1 lime